Customers

 You can also use story points if you’re into that kind of thing (we’re not!).
 Cards that hang around too long in the Doing column show their age.
 Cards can be bulk edited with ease.
 Tasks can be assigned to individuals.
 As a developer, it’s easy to see all the cards assigned to you in a single view.

-The new Milestone feature is a handy additional way of organizing more complex projects that involve multiple epics.
-Epics and Milestones have their own views which clearly show you how far you are through them — one of the key things we were missing in Trello.
+The Objective feature is a handy additional way of organizing more complex projects that involve multiple Epics.
+Epics and Objectives have their own views which clearly show you how far you are through them — one of the key things we were missing in Trello.
 We also find these views very handy when planning as a team.

 Another huge plus in Shortcut's favor is their pace of development.
-Milestones, Reporting and numerous other improvements have all launched in the past few months.
+Objectives, Reporting and numerous other improvements have all launched in the past few months.
 Their support team is also excellent!

 Six months in we’re really happy with our decision to move to Shortcut.
 No product will ever completely tame your backlog, but if it did then we product managers would be out of a job!